Our policies

 How long information is held

 The Trust will securely maintain records in line with our Data protection policy.
 As a general rule, data is held for a maximum of six years following the cessation of the Trust’s relationship with the individual.
+Retention periods may vary depending on the nature of the relationship and legal or regulatory requirements.
+Further detail is set out in the Trust’s Data Protection Policy.
 After this time, all paper and electronically held records are securely destroyed.
 Please see our full Data protection policy for details.

 Storage and security of personal data